Car lease calculator

 • Wear and tear.
 If there’s any excessive wear on your vehicle, you may be charged a fee for damages and for potentially reducing the car’s resale value.

 • Drive-off fees.
-Also known as the down payment, this is the amount you put down to drive the car off of the lot.
+Also known as the down payment, this is the amount you put down to drive the car off the lot.

 • Rebates and incentives.
 Some dealerships offer discounts like rebates to get you to buy their lease.
-Factor these in to get an idea of how much you’ll end up paying.

 Bottom line